 The Junk Bowl is Your Friend

 With a junk bowl or tray, you can easily contain those small items that don’t fit anywhere else.
-Limit yourself to one per room and use it to hold things like stress balls, hair ties, party favors, receipts, etc. By placing these items in a bowl or tray that compliments your décor, you reduce the clutter while adding a piece of art to your space.
+Limit yourself to one per room and use it to hold things such as stress balls, hair ties, tv remotes, or lotions.
+By placing these items in a bowl or tray that compliments your décor, you reduce the clutter while adding a piece of art to your space.

 Harness the Power of Magnets

-You can buy or make desktop magnets that will hold small items like paperclips, pins, and tacks neatly.
-They look cute too!
+You can buy or make desktop containers and add magnets that will neatly hold small items like paperclips, pins, and tacks.
+That looks good too.
 Best of all, it makes it, so you don’t have all those small items spilling around loose in a drawer or all over your work surface.
 Use them on your fridge to hold little notebooks or other light items.

 Furniture Can Double as Storage

 Living room, bedroom, and den furniture can provide creative storage places.
-Many benches lift open to provide storage for flat items.
+For example, many benches lift open to provide storage for flat items.
 Or get some beautiful baskets and strategically place them in your living space to create a visually appealing décor item and use the baskets to store everything from blankets to kid’s toys.

 Take Advantage of Kitchen Wall Space

 Get knives and other kitchen utensils off the counter.
-Use a magnetic strip or row of hooks to hang everything from knives to stirring spoons and bottle openers.
-Your kitchen will feel less cluttered, and you’ll have more space to work while still keeping everything you need easily accessible.
+Instead, use a magnetic strip or row of hooks to hang everything from knives to stirring spoons and bottle openers.
+As a result, your kitchen will feel less cluttered, and you’ll have more space to work while still keeping everything you need easily accessible.

 Figure Out Your Trouble Spots

 We all have those places that tend to fill up with clutter more quickly than others.
-Figure out what yours are and commit to spending 10 to 15 minutes a day cleaning the clutter out of those one or two places – maybe start using a junk bowl to keep them clear.
+So figure out what yours are and commit to spending 10 to 15 minutes a day cleaning the clutter out of those one or two places – maybe start using a bowl (I love the style of a dough bowl) to keep them clear.